MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-management-template.md

 - **Quick tips –** Create micro-learning opportunities to help employees adopt and sustain new skills.
 <br>

-- **A message from our CEO –** Unit the organization around a central change by sharing a recording or written message form leadership endorsing the change project.
+- **A message from our CEO –** Unite the organization around a central change by sharing a recording or written message form leadership endorsing the change project.
 <br>

 - **Champions program –** Recruit subject matter experts into your champions program.